RunOpenCode/sax/README.markdown

 - `getResult`: executed at very end of parsing process where you should provide a invoker with parsing results.

+Since common usage of Sax parser is to have a stack of currently working elements, there is a prototype implementation of that as well in class `RunOpenCode\Sax\Handler\AbstractStackedSaxHandler`.
+It extends `RunOpenCode\Sax\Handler\AbstractSaxHandler` and provides you with possibility to get current working element via `getCurrentElementName()` as well as with stack size via `getStackSize()`.

 **Important notes**

 - Due to underlying implementation of PHP XML parser, all tag names in relevant event calls are provided uppercase.
 Per example,